 Method #4: Simulation or Scenario Based Training

-Simulation or scenario based training is when you re-create the actual environment in which the new skills and knowledge will be applied as closely as possible so that skills can be tested under the contextual circumstances that the learner will need to use them.
+Simulation or scenario-based training is when you re-create the actual environment in which the new skills and knowledge will be applied as closely as possible so that skills can be tested under the contextual circumstances that the learner will need to use them.
 This method is particularly well suited for vocational and workplace training.

 As an example, fire safety training is usually conducted in a controlled environment but with real fires and real extinguishers, so that learners can truly practice their fire management skills.
-Pilots learn how to fly in simulators to safely yet as realistically as possible learn the essential skills they need to operate an aircraft before they take to the skies; and customer service skills can be practiced through scripted role play and fantasy shopping scenarios.
+Pilots learn how to fly in simulators to safely yet as realistically as possible learn the essential skills they need to operate an aircraft before they take to the skies; and customer service skills can be practised through scripted role play and fantasy shopping scenarios.

-Although this method tends to be more practical (and therefore face to face) in nature, you can also use the scenario concept very well in online courses by ‘setting a scene’ that the learners are faced with, and facilitating a guided discussion, a series of open ended questions or multiple choice questions to ascertain what the student would do in that situation.
+Although this method tends to be more practical (and therefore face to face) in nature, you can also use the scenario concept very well in online courses by ‘setting a scene’ that the learners are faced with, and facilitating a guided discussion, a series of open-ended questions or multiple choice questions to ascertain what the student would do in that situation.

 Method #5: Virtual Reality Training